didadida262/didadida262/README.md

 * **Command Line Scaffolding Toolkit (project_create_myApp_cli)**: ⚙️ https://www.npmjs.com/package/@miles_wang/create-myapp-cli

-Feel free to connect on GitHub or explore any project from my profile for more details.
+Feel free to connect on GitHub, email me at `wzq7197@gmail.com`, or explore any project from my profile for more details.